npm/policies/privacy.md

 npm distributes package data published to the npm public registry and metadata about those packages worldwide, via
 [content delivery networks](#cdns).

+Data for [npm-community](https://npm.community) is hosted and stored by Civilized Discourse Construction Kit, Inc., which hosts the forum for npm.
+For more information on CDCK, and a link to their privacy notice, see [the section on CDCK below](#cdck).

 ### <a id="privacy-shield">npm participates in the Privacy Shields.</a>